 When to see the doctor?

-There are some symptoms that warrant a medical checkup.
-Visit your GP if you experience any of the following:
+There are some symptoms that warrant a medical check-up.
+Seek medical advice and help by visiting your GP if you experience any of the following:

 - Constant back pain, or pain that is worsening